Myjoyysr/DigiFab2020/README.md

         Tinkercad photo

 Also we were yet to make final decisions for wheels, sponges and cloths.
-Then we needed some exact measurements, so we would be able to place everything nicely in the Sweeper Keeper.
+Then we needed to finalize the 3d model.
+For that we needed some exact measurements, so we would be able to place everything nicely in the Sweeper Keeper.
 We made holes for the servo, sensors, usb-port and momentary button and added floor in the middle for better support.
+We also made some adjustement to the roof, so the battery will be accessible.

         Photos of cross section of the 3d model and laser cutter design